rafikbahri/aws-bastion-architecture/README.md

-# 🚀 AWS Bastion Architecture with Terraform and Ansible
+# 🚀 AWS Bastion Architecture using Terraform

 Welcome to `aws-bastion-architecture`!
 This project helps you deploy a secure **Bastion Host architecture** on AWS using **Terraform** for infrastructure as code.
 It's simple, secure, and scalable, just what you need to control access to your private AWS resources.
+This repository complements the Medium article I wrote: [Bastion Architecture on AWS using Terraform](https://medium.com/p/c49c9e5314b1).

 ---